IDAES/idaes-pse/docs_rst/developer/codereview.rst

 Summary
 -------

+.. warning:: This section is an incomplete set of notes

 Every piece of code must be reviewed by at least two people.

 In every case, one of those people will be a designated “gatekeeper” and